Mokalbari/sleepify/README.md

 You can find the whole description out in package.json.
 Take some time to skim through it before initialising the project.

-Keep in mind this is a POC.
+**Heads up**: this is a *POC* (Proof of Concept), so it’s intentionally minimal and snappy.
-The tools used here are minimal to keep this app as lightweight as possible.
+I try to not rely on external packages unless the needs for it grows with the app.

 ## Getting Started
 ### Prerequisites
 Before you start, make sure you meet the following requirement:
-- Node.js 18.18+
+- `Node.js 18.18+`
-- pnpm 9+
+- `pnpm 9+`

 ### Installation
 1. `git clone git@github.com:Mokalbari/sleepify.git`
 2. `cd sleepify`
 3. `pnpm install`

-The database is hosted on vercel.
+**Big warning**: It won’t work out of the box.
+The database is hosted on Vercel.
-So first time you fireup this project **it won't work**.
+You’ll need to email rahoarau@gmail.com to get your credentials.
-Contact : `rahoarau@gmail.com` to get your database credentials.
+(Yes, we gatekeep.)

 When you are approved :
 4. Replace the `.env.sample` to `.env` and fill the fields with your credentials.